IMMERSIVE DESIGN THEORY - "THE AGENCY AGENCY".

 Action Without Meaning Is Just Choreography

-This isn’t a failure of mechanics.
-It’s a failure of meaning.
+This phenomenon is not merely a failure of mechanics; it represents a deeper failure of

 So… How Do You Make Them Care?